Black plumes of smoke seen coming from blaze at North Shields fish quay

 Huge plumes of smoke have been seen coming from the scene of a fire near North Shields fish quay.

-The black smoke can be seen across the River Tyne from South Shields town centre and the Lawe Top.
+The black smoke could be seen across the River Tyne from South Shields town centre and the Lawe Top.

 A Tyne and Wear Fire and Rescue Service spokeswoman said: “We received a call at 15.58pm to a fire at Brewhouse.